Moment to See, Courage to Act

 - Constitutions of the Congregation of Holy Cross (2:14 – dealing with “Mission”)

 All discussion groups have now met.
 We thank all the faculty and facilitators who participated.
-A summary of these conversations will be posted to this page soon.
+You can also read about the major themes/topics that emerged from the faculty discussion sessions.

 The above readings and discussion groups brought faculty together to think about the challenges facing our community, our country, and our world during this unique moment to see.

-Our next step is to get to know each other’s work better to encourage the kind of interdisciplinary exploration that will allow us to act on these challenges, whether individually, collaboratively with colleagues, or collectively as a University through the strategic planning process.
+The next step was to get to know each other’s work better to encourage the kind of interdisciplinary exploration that will allow us to act on these challenges, whether individually, collaboratively with colleagues, or collectively as a University through the strategic planning process.

-In April and May 2021, Notre Dame faculty are invited to share their research, scholarship, or creative work with Provost Miranda and others (over Zoom) by giving a 3-minute “lightning talk.”
+In April and May 2021, Notre Dame faculty were invited to share their research, scholarship, or creative work with Provost Miranda and others (over Zoom) by giving a 3-minute “lightning talk.”

-A lightning talk session will feature multiple faculty each giving their own 3-minute presentation.
-Presenters are asked to highlight, in broad terms, three main points:
+All 10 lightning talk sessions featured multiple faculty each giving their own 3-minute presentation.
+Presenters were asked to highlight, in broad terms, three main points:

 - Why that work is important

-- One recent finding or project that you are particularly excited about
+- One recent finding or project that they are particularly excited about

 We hope as many faculty as possible will embrace Moment to See, Courage to Act as an opportunity to help shape the future of Notre Dame.